JMoore11235/LoR-EXP-Script/README.md

 # LoR-EXP-Script
 Script to run with either two of your accounts or with another person.
 In essence, you use this to grind your daily win/loss exp.
-Designed to alternate wins between players, but can be run so one person always wins and one always loses.
+Designed to alternate wins between players, but can be run so one person always wins and one always loses.<br><br>

+**Note that this might not work with all screen resolutions.
+I know that 2560x1440 and 1920x1080 work, but not all dimensions will.**<br><br>

-# First time setup:<br><br>
+## First time setup:<br><br>

 **1. Install AutoHotKey**